FastPass-Devs/FastPass/README.md

 * Export user's information
 * Encryption of data
 * Page for Terms of Service
+* Deployment
 * Various bug fixes

 ## What each team member has worked on:
-* Anat - Landing Page, Deployment
+* Anat - Landing Page
-* Jolie - Home Page/Dashboard, Collections, Sidebar
+* Jolie - Home Page/Dashboard, Sidebar
-* Joshua - Password Generator, and TOS
+* Joshua - Privacy Policy, TOS
 * Justin - 0-knowledge encryption log in